 How to create a research design

-- The type of data you need
+- The type of research design you’ll use

-Step 1: Consider your priorities and practicalities
+Step 1: Consider your aims and approach

 As well as scientific considerations, you also need to think practically when designing your research.